Lxghtning/MultiPurpose/ReadMe.md

 2) Install all the dependencies - there is no requirements.txt file yet as there are many modules that conflict with each others versions.

+3) Change the Guild names, Role ID's etc..

-3) Run the run.py file
+4) Run the run.py file

 NOTE:- Make sure to change the youtubedata.json as per your channel data and config.json as per your bot's token